Ladus/ArduinoKeyboardFirmware/README.md

 | ---   | ---   | ---   |
 |Row 0  | !     | @     |
 |Row 1  | #     | Raise |

+### Planck 12x4Key 3Layer
+The project for which I started this endeavour.
+Wanting to create my own Planck-like Grid Keyboard, with 48 keys (12x4)

+**Not Implemented Yet**